| | |

 Here’s how I did it.

 I started by purchasing my oranges in bulk when they were in season.
-While I’m sure you could use tangerines or clementines, I used Cara Cara oranges since those were available.
+While I’m sure you could use tangerines or clementines or even lemons, but I used Cara Cara oranges since those were available.
+If you don't have either, you can use lemon peels or grapefruit peels as all citrus contains limonene.

 I ate oranges throughout the week, and saved the peels in a repurposed an old glass jar.
 Since I didn’t peel them all at once, I stored the peels in the refrigerator until I had enough to make the extract.
 The purpose of the fridge is so that the orange peels aren’t fermented when you need them.
-Spoiler alert – I learned that.
+Spoiler alert – I learned that the hard way!

 You only need about 3-4 orange peels to make the cleaner.
 So once you have collected enough in your jar, all you need to do is fill it with distilled white vinegar to the top of your container.
 I had about 5 or 6 peels, so my cleaner was a bit stronger.

 Some accounts suggested diluting the liquid one to one, but it would make a less concentrated cleaner.
 I put it in my pantry and prepared it the same way.
 But I forgot about it, so this cleaner had a little longer time to distill.
-After about three weeks, I poured it into a spray bottle.
+After a couple of weeks, I poured it into a spray bottle and filled the rest with water.

 The Results

-It shouldn’t be surprising that how much vinegar you use is how much cleaner you get out.
-The solution yielded about 250 mL of cleaning solution when I poured it into my reusable spray bottle.
+It shouldn’t be surprising that how much vinegar you use produces more cleaner.
+When I poured the solution into my reusable spray bottle, it yielded about 250 mL of cleaning solution.

-The orange peel cleaner smelled as you would expect, with faint notes of orange and vinegar, but it wasn’t unpleasant.
+The orange peel cleaner smelled as you would expect, a refreshing orange smell with faint notes of vinegar.
+In fact, the citrus aroma masked much of the vinegar smell.
 I tested it on my countertops and on my stainless steel dishwasher.

 The cleaner worked great!
 The design makes it hard to tell when my countertops are messy, especially by my coffee pot.
 So naturally, this is where I decided to test.
 The cleaner seemed to wipe everything up, even the coffee stains!